 What I like about Scrubs is that the cutaways (or tangential scenes) made it the live-action equivalent to Family Guy.
-It’s baffling that John C. McGinley had to go through a literal handful of auditions (which you could completely count on one hand) to get the role of Dr. Cox in Scrubs.
+It’s baffling that John C. McGinley had to go through a literal handful of auditions (which you could completely count on one hand) to get the role of Dr. Cox.
 It makes me wonder whether the producers wanted his considerably more famous lookalike – Tate Donovan.
 The age gap between John and Zach Braff is 16 years.
 This is the same age gap as the one between myself and my big brother.

 House became known for a universal catchphrase that actually originated from Scrubs, courtesy of Dr. Kelso: “Everybody lies.”